Petro, Lula, Fernandez, Macron Meet With Venezuelan Government

 A. Yes.
 The Colombian territory is always open to dialogue.
 In fact, Venezuela is a guarantor of the two peace processes that took place; it has been a territorial space for dialogue.
 Therefore, we are willing to accommodate a democratic dialogue in Venezuela.

-A. We have a meeting of experts to evaluate the 50 years of the so-called "war on drugs".
-It ended very badly, in difficult circumstances for everyone: a million dead, millions of prisoners, and a deadly change in the structure of consumption in the United States.
-Now with fontanil: 100,000 deaths per year.
-We also have very deep democratic destabilization.

-So it is time to evaluate; it is time to propose perhaps more effective strategies.
-Colombia and Mexico have been profound victims of these kinds of policies, so they have a right to come together.

-The Venezuelan government and the opposition formally met for the last time last November in Mexico.
+The Venezuelan government and opposition met formally for the last time in November in Mexico.
+The international community seeks to unblock the dialogue process in view of the elections to be held in 2024.

 #FromTheSouth News Bits | The EU-CELAC summit begins with great expectations. pic.twitter.com/H6Tl0MwyFj— teleSUR English (@telesurenglish) July 17, 2023